AdaCore/learn/content/courses/advanced-ada/chapters/strong_typing.rst

 :ada:`M`.

-If we'd use the ordered array of chunks, we could use the index from :ada:`S` directly, as illustrated in the following function:
+If we'd use the ordered array of chunks, we could use the index from :ada:`S` directly, as illustrated in the following procedure:

 .. code:: ada compile_button project=Courses.Advanced_Ada.Strong_Typing.Indirect_Ordering